SohirMaskey/starter-hugo-academic/content/papers/conference-paper/index.md

   which are defined in this paper, and, 3) we obtain non-asymptotic approximation results, proving linear stability of GCNNs.
-This extends current state-of-the-art results which show asymptotic transferability for polynomial filters under graphs that approximate bounded graphons. "
+This extends current state-of-the-art results which show asymptotic transferability for polynomial filters under graphs that approximate bounded graphons."
 slides: ""
 url_pdf: ""
 publication_types: